StanfordVL/GibsonEnv/README.md

 #### Download data

-First, our environment core assets data are available [here](https://storage.googleapis.com/gibsonassets/assets_core_v2.tar.gz).
-You can follow the installation guide below to download and set up them properly.
-The folder that stores necessary data (agent models, environments, etc) to run Gibson environment must be set by the user.
-After installing Gibson, simply run this command ```gibson-set-assets-path``` in a terminal and then insert the path where Gibson data will be stored.
-Users can add more environments within the `dataset` folder located in the previously set path.
+After the installation of Gibson, you have to set up the assets data (agent models, environments, etc).
+The folder that stores necessary data to run Gibson environment must be set by the user.
+To do this, simply run this command ```gibson-set-assets-path``` in a terminal and then follow the printed instructions.
+This script asks you to insert the path where to save the Gibson assets.
+Inside this folder you have to copy the environment core assets data (available [here](https://storage.googleapis.com/gibson_scenes/assets_core_v2.tar.gz)) and the environments data (downloadable from [here](https://storage.googleapis.com/gibson_scenes/dataset.tar.gz)).
+The environment data must be located inside a sub-directory called `dataset`.
+You can add more environments by adding them inside the `dataset` folder located in the previously set path.
+Users can download and copy manually these data inside the correct path or they can use dedicated python script.
 Visit the [database readme](gibson/data/README.md) for downloading more spaces.
 Please sign the [license agreement](gibson/data/README.md#download) before using Gibson's database.

 # A. Quick installation (pip)